-Thank you for contacting me about the effects of leaving the EU on the NHS.
+Thank you for contacting me about the supply of medicines and the effect of leaving the EU on your health.

 Thank you again for taking the time to contact me.